Business Responsibility & Data Breaches

 The Importance Of Businesses Protecting Consumer’s Data

-Major businesses like Equifax, Yahoo, Verizon and others appeared before a Congressional Hearing today to discuss the responsibility of ALL businesses today taking reasonable steps to protect consumer’s data.
+The last 18 months have seen many major businesses like Equifax, Facebook, Google, Yahoo, Verizon and others appeared before in Congressional Hearings to discuss the responsibility of ALL businesses to take reasonable steps to protect consumer’s data.

-Small businesses should NOT ignore this hearing, and write it off as Congress only going after the big boys.
+Small businesses should NOT ignore these hearings, nor write it off as Congress only going after the big boys.

-The responsibilities that Congress is holding Yahoo and Verizon to, will ultimately be required of Main Street businesses.
+The responsibilities that Congress are holding these Wall Street companies to, will ultimately be required of Main Street businesses.

 Small mom and pop’s and other businesses on Main Street MUST pay attention and follow these requirements as well!

-Nearly EVERY business small or Fortune 500, has a website collecting consumer data today.
+Nearly EVERY business, whether small or Fortune 500, has a website collecting consumer data today.

 How This Affects Main Street

-This affects EVERYONE, and how they handle their customer’s information (even if it’s only name, address, email, phone, and date of birth for loyalty reward purposes).
+Data responsibility affects EVERYONE; how they handle their customer’s information (even if it’s only name, address, email, phone, and date of birth for loyalty reward purposes) is of paramount importance.

 In today’s world, that’s enough information for thieves, hackers, and those with malicious intent, to wreak havoc on a consumer’s online profile, and in some instances, identity theft (despite not having the social security number).